veltzer/keynote/README.md

 You then get to see them inside your browser and translate them to pdf.
 I plan, and have started work on, conversion tools from keynote/XML to pdf, odp and other formats.
+A schema is provided so that you will get help from any decent XML editor about writing your presentations.

 You can find more info about it in http://www.veltzer.net/keynote and also see a live demo there.